RazorOp/razorops-web/_newsletter/razorops-cicd-newsletter-3.md

 ---
-title: Container Native DevOps & CICD Newsletter 3 |  RazorOps
+title: Container Native DevOps & CICD Newsletter 3
 description: Get the latest updates on container-native & DevOps news from Google donating the Istio service mesh to the CNCF, KubeCon, and mask mandate post mortem for major events.